apache/beam-site/src/documentation/pipelines/design-your-pipeline.md

 <figure id="fig2">
     <img src="/images/design-your-pipeline-multiple-pcollections.png"
          alt="A pipeline with multiple transforms.
-Note that the PCollection of BigQuery table rows is processed by two transforms.">
+Note that the PCollection of table rows is processed by two transforms.">
 </figure>
 Figure 2: A pipeline with multiple transforms.
 Note that the PCollection of the database table rows is processed by two transforms.